meyresilva/AfricanWomenLit/README.md

 Having said that, I will start giving a roadmap for those who want to start doing research on this field.
 First, I will present a critique on colonialist and nationalist discourses, often present in works authored by African Women, as you see here .....

-Also, I will give an example of colonialist narrative in Joseph Conrad's Heart of Darkness, as in this text...
+Also, I will give some examples of colonialist and nationalist discourses in Joseph Conrad's *Heart of Darkness* and Chinua Achebe's *Things Fall Apart* as in these samples....

-In the end, I will present some Postcolonial feminist theory, as you find here.
+In the end, I will present some theory on gender, black women and postcolonial Feminist theories, as you find here.